AGE Agence Europe: Bulletin quotidien/Daily BulletinDocuments from 12 March 1953 to 31 December 1999

 Emanuele Gazzo, (1908-1994) was the first director of Agence Europe.
 This Italian journalist from Genoa was an expert in economic and maritime affairs and an advocate of European federalism.
 Under his direction, Agence Europe gained prestige and authority in European affairs as the press agency could count on a precious network of relations with functionaries and politicians directly involved in the European project.
 Marina Gazzo took her father's position at Agence Europe until 2006 along with Ferdinando Riccardi and later his son Lorenzo Riccardi, who is the current director.

-The French volumes of the Bulletin Quotidien have been transferred from the Agence Europe headquarter in Brussels to the European University Institute in Florence to be digitised.
-After digitisation they will be returned to Agence Europe.
+The French volumes of the Bulletin Quotidien Europe were transferred from the Agence Europe headquarter in Brussels to the European University Institute in Florence where they have been digitised and later returned to Agence Europe.

-The English volumes of Europe Daily Bulletin are part of the EUI Library collection.
+The English volumes of Europe Daily Bulletin are part of the European University Institute Library collection.

 Content and Structure